 es4x command available in your path, you can test it by running:

 $ es4x --help Usage: java -jar /usr/local/bin/es4x-bin.jar [COMMAND] [OPTIONS] [arg...]
-Commands: bare Creates a bare instance of vert.x. dockerfile Creates a generic Dockerfile for building and deploying the current project. init Initializes the 'package.json' to work with ES4X. install Installs required jars from maven to 'node_modules'. list List vert.x applications run Runs a JS script called <main-verticle> in its own instance of vert.x. start Start a vert.x application in background stop Stop a vert.x application version Displays the version.
+Commands: bare Creates a bare instance of vert.x. dockerfile Creates a generic Dockerfile for building and deploying the current project. project Initializes the 'package.json' to work with ES4X. install Installs required jars from maven to 'node_modules'. list List vert.x applications run Runs a JS script called <main-verticle> in its own instance of vert.x. start Start a vert.x application in background stop Stop a vert.x application version Displays the version.
 Run 'java -jar /usr/local/bin/es4x-bin.jar COMMAND --help' for more information on a command.

 using Java < 11 will run on